Welcome to Trend In Need!

 • Time-Consuming: Handmade tie-dye takes longer to produce.

-• Color Bleeding: Low-quality tie-dye may bleed during the first wash if not processed correctly.
+• Color Bleeding: Low-quality tie dye may bleed during the first wash if not processed correctly.

 • Delicate Care Required: Some fabrics need gentle handling and dry cleaning.